windingtree/videre/packages/docs/docs/protocol/overview.md

 *Messaging system* refers to the chosen protocol on which the service provider and consumer have agreed to communicate.

 *Personally identifiable information* (PII) refers to any piece of data that can be used to uniquely identify a user.
-For example, the signature verification key, and the has of one's static IP address are unique for each user and hence count as PII.
+For example, the signature verification key, and the hash of one's static IP address are unique for each user and hence count as PII.

 ## User stories